 The Devil's Stairs is a site along N.C.
 88, just east of the community of Warrensville.
 The spot got its name when the Norfolf & Western Railway extended the rail line from Abingdon, VA into Ashe County, NC around 1914.
 A section of rock at that bend in the river was dynamited, and the resulting formation resembled a set of giant steps ascending the side of the mountain.
 The stairs may have been designated as the devil's because at least one construction worker is said to have been killed in the dynamite blast.

-You are seeking a round Rubbermaid container about 7" in diameter and 3" high.
+You are seeking a round Rubbermaid container.
 In addition to the log, it contains some small trade items.
+Be sure to bring your own pen.
 If you look across the road you should be able to see the area known as The Devil's Stairs.